KagsM/simple-react-app/README.md

 ---

 ## Setup
-To run the code on your machine locally, split your terminal and enter the code below.
+To run the code on your machine locally, split your terminal and enter the code below in either terminal.

 ```
 json-server --watch ./db.json --port 5000